stephanieatte/test-repo/README.md

 ###

-I use this repository for tests as a buildkite-staff
+I use this repository for testing  as a buildkite-staff